Top five cheap washing machines for 2019

 Pricing, recommendations and test scores correct of May 2018.

 Not found what you're looking for?
-Compare all the rest of our washing machine reviews.
+Answer four quick questions to find the best washing machine.

 And here's three washing machines to avoid

 While the best washing machines we've tested will have your clothes clean in record time, Don't Buy washing machines will try and fail to remove tough stains.
 Without enlisting the help of our expert reviews, you run the risk of buying a washing machine that lets you down whether you're running a cotton wash or a synthetic wash.